 Make sure that you create this project with a trusted and stable Google account.
-Personal documents of the Google account used to connect are also indexed.
 We recommend using a team-owned account.

 Step 2.
 We must first create a project, add access to the Google Drive API to it.
 Click Create when prompted:

 If you already have active projects, you can create a new project from the Project Dropdown menu: